justinbettencourt/neighborhood-map-udacity-project/README.md

-# Coffee Run
+# Neighborhood Map Project

 This was a downtown coffee search app created for the neighborhood map project for the Front-End Web Development course at Udacity.
-I decided to further develop this project for my own use and enhance some of the features.

 ## Launching the Application